Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - Remove migration-only bridge code and splits that existed solely to cross the package boundary, including files such as `Xit/Repository/XitGitExtensions.swift` and package-specific bridging helpers once their functionality is local again.
 - Utility moves needed for the app target are complete.
 - `Xit/Utils/XitGitBridging.swift` has been deleted.
-- `Xit/Repository/XitGitExtensions.swift` still exists and should be removed or folded away in a later cleanup pass.
+- `Xit/Repository/XitGitExtensions.swift` has been folded back into `Xit/Repository/RepoError.swift` and deleted.

 ### 6. Switch application code back to app-local ownership
-Status: partial.
+Status: complete.

 - Remove `import XitGit` from all app files once the moved types are locally available.
 - Remove `import XitGitTestSupport` from app tests once test support is local again.